 Sometimes, trichophobia is merely an unpleasant manifestation of another aspect of one's own life or wellbeing.
 For instance, someone with a grave fear of loose hair might also suffer from Obsessive-Compulsive Disorder (OCD) or identify as a perfectionist.
 Health cites "overzealous cleaning" and "organization" as two of the top symptoms of OCD.
 Loose hair can be regarded as "messy" by many people and could, therefore, trigger trichophobia in someone who already takes neatness and cleanliness to what most people would view as an extreme level.

-Individuals who are plighted with trichophobia are often aware of the phobia's considerable irrationality, yet they remain unable to help themselves. ePainAssist essentially states that phobics are advised to seek professional or psychological help if their trichophobia becomes so extreme or intense that it interferes with their daily lives or ability to function properly.
+Individuals who have trichophobia are often aware of the phobia's considerable irrationality, yet they remain unable to help themselves.
+People with phobias are advised to seek professional or psychological help if their trichophobia becomes so extreme or intense that it interferes with their daily lives or ability to function properly.

 Source: whatwolf via freepik.com

 For quite some time, trichophobia has been a source of intrigue as people wonder about what causes it or what heightens one's susceptibility to this phobia.
-In some cases, individuals are more susceptible to phobias in general if someone in their family suffers from an irrational fear or if they have frequently spent time around people who are phobics.
+In some cases, individuals are more susceptible to phobias in general if someone in their family has an irrational fear or if they have frequently spent time around people who have phobias.
 Past traumatic experiences, extreme sensitivity, and other factors can also contribute to a person's likelihood to be impacted by the extreme fear of hair or hair loss.

 Treatment Options for Trichophobia

-If you or someone you know suffers from trichophobia, there's no need to worry - it's very easy to cure.
-In most cases, psychotherapy and a blend of certain medications are the most viable options.
-Surprisingly, merely conversing about the fear of hair is also a viable solution that can help as one works to rid themselves of trichophobia.
+If you or someone you know has trichophobia, there's no need to worry – it's manageable.
+In most cases, psychotherapy and a blend of certain medications help.
+Surprisingly, merely conversing about the fear of hair is also a way that can help as one works to rid themselves of trichophobia.

 Neuro-Phonetic Linguistic Programming is one of several options that can be used to treat trichophobia.
 This form of programming prompts the afflicted individual to pinpoint the exact memory or incident which triggered their fear of hair.
 After this event has been recognized, the person is then encouraged to "float out of their body" and detach themselves from the traumatic experience which engendered their trichophobia.
 The Nero-phonetic Linguistic program greatly relies on the power of the mind and therefore prompts the phobic to associate their fear of hair as something in the past, which can no longer harm them.

 Deep Thinking or Yoga are both exceptional options of treatment for trichophobia.
 Both of these exercises are designed to calm and steady the mind.
 Like any process, self-help takes time.
-Those who have trichophobia should not expect their fear of hair to completely vanish after one or even several sessions of meditation or yoga, but taking the first step is what counts the most.
+Those who have trichophobia should not expect their fear of hair to completely vanish after one or even several sessions of meditation or yoga.
+Taking the first step is what counts the most.
 As the old saying goes, slow and steady wins the race.

-If none of the above techniques seem to do the trick, you also have the option of consuming specific Medications.
+Medication is an option if none of the above techniques seem to do the trick.
 It's important to consult with your doctor or specialist before taking any medications to ensure you know about all the potential risks and/or side effects.
 This form of treatment should be enacted very conservatively.
 More often than not, medications tend to conceal the side effects of various fears as opposed to treating the phobias themselves.

-By definition, individuals who are plighted with trichophobia cannot prevent it in themselves, seeing as the phobia already exists.
-However, what they can (and should) do is take certain measures to prevent passing it onto others, mainly their current or potential future offspring.
-As previously stated, one becomes much more susceptible to irrational fears and phobias if they exist in family members or if they are habitually exposed to environments that are full of phobics.
+By definition, individuals who with trichophobia cannot prevent it in themselves, seeing as the phobia already exists.
+However, what they can do is take certain measures to prevent passing it onto others, mainly their current or potential future offspring.
+As previously stated, one becomes much more susceptible to irrational fears and phobias if they exist in family members or if they are habitually exposed to environments with people who have phobias.

 If someone who is frequently with children or other young people has trichophobia, they should most certainly consult a medical professional.
-Not only will this help the afflicted individual discover which treatment options are best for them, but they can also significantly decrease the likelihood of children around them who catch the phobia as well.
+Not only will this help the individual discover which treatment options are best for them but they can also significantly decrease the likelihood of children around them from developing the phobia.